MicrosoftDocs/entra-docs/docs/identity/devices/device-join-macos-platform-single-sign-on.md

 ### [Secure Enclave](#tab/secure-enclave)

 1. Navigate to the **Registration Required** popup at the top right of the screen.
 Hover over the popup and select **Register**.
-For macOS 14 Somona users, you'll see a prompt to register your device with Microsoft Entra.
+For macOS 14 Sonoma users, you'll see a prompt to register your device with Microsoft Entra.
 This prompt doesn't appear for macOS 13 Ventura.

     :::image type="content" source="media/device-join-macos-platform-single-sign-on-out-of-box/macos-14-microsoft-entra-registration-required.png" alt-text="Screenshot of a Microsoft Entra registration prompt that appears on macOS 14 after the registration required notification is selected.":::